 Employers are required to pay the following contribution based on employee contributions for active members to provide them with Basic Coverage after age 65.
 There are no employer contributions required for pre-age 65 annuitant coverage.
 If a member retires prior to age 65, they must continue paying the member premiums until age 65 in order to be eligible for the benefit after age 65.

-Contribution rates as of June 30, 2022 are:
+Contribution rates for the plan year reported as of June 30, 2023 are:

 Coverage Type Employer Contribution 50% Post Retirement Coverage 40% of member contribution 25% Post Retirement Coverage 20% of member contribution